 A few graduate jobs ask for a master’s degree in a specific subject.

-- You didn’t get a 2:1 at undergraduate level
+- You didn’t get a 2:1 at in your undergraduate degree

 Some companies state that if candidates did not achieve a 2:1 in their bachelor’s degree then they accept a 2:2 with a master’s degree.